apache/pulsar/site2/docs/cookbooks-message-dispatch-throttling.md

 > but also maximizes pulsar's throughput while keeping storage read requests stable.

 #### Automatically close message dispatch throttling when there is no backlog
-After we turn on `dispatchThrottlingOnNonBacklogConsumerEnabled`(default is enabled), if all consumers in one subscription have no backlog(it is clear that almost all read requests can hit the cache), then message dispatch throttling is turned off automatically(it means that even if we set `dispatchThrottlingRateInMsg` and `dispatchThrottlingRateInByte`, throttling won't work because there is no backlog)，and if any consumer has backlog,
+After we turn off `dispatchThrottlingOnNonBacklogConsumerEnabled`(default is enabled), if all consumers in one subscription have no backlog(it is clear that almost all read requests can hit the cache), then message dispatch throttling is turned off automatically(it means that even if we set `dispatchThrottlingRateInMsg` and `dispatchThrottlingRateInByte`, throttling won't work because there is no backlog)，and if any consumer has backlog,